 Revocation of Medicare billing privileges can be devastating for providers and suppliers.
-Revocations not only affect the provider or supplier’s ability to bill Medicare in the future, but it can trigger many other actions that will have a damaging effect on a provider’s practice.
-Issues that can result from revocation include overpayment recovery, termination from Medicaid, loss of employment, re-enrollment bar, licensing action, and credentialing issues.
+Revocations not only affect your ability to bill Medicare in the future, but it can trigger many other actions that will have a damaging effect on your practice.
+Issues that can result from revocation include overpayment recovery, termination from Medicaid, loss of employment, re-enrollment bar, licensing actions and credentialing issues.
 Therefore, providers and suppliers must be aware of their appeal rights and the lasting effect a revocation will have in their career or practice.

-Medicare may revoke a provider or supplier’s enrollment, and any other agreement, for reasons contained in 42 CFR § 424.535(a).
-The most common reasons are:
+Medicare may revoke a your enrollment, and any other agreement, for reasons a variety of reasons, among the most common are:

 A provider or supplier who is revoked from the program, will receive a letter from their contractor.
-The letter will state the grounds for revocation, the effective date of the revocation, the re-enrollment bar, and the revocation’s impact on the provider or supplier’s other locations.
+The letter will state the grounds for revocation, the effective date of the revocation, the re-enrollment bar and the revocation’s impact on your other locations.

 Medicare revocations may cause the following issues:

 Generally, the effective date of a revocation is 30 days after the revocation notice is mailed.
 However, in certain circumstances, CMS can issue an earlier effective date.
 For example, revocations base on adverse actions will have a revocation effective date of the date of the final adverse action.
 In cases where the effective date is prior to notice of the revocation, the provider or supplier may face recovery action for payments made for services or items provided after the revocation effective date.
 Our attorneys may be able to challenge the effective date, and thus prevent overpayment recovery and allow payment of claims up to the new effective date.